Far Centaurus

-Far Centaurus is a science fiction short story by Canadian-American writer A. E. van Vogt, first published in Astounding Science Fiction in 1944.
+"Far Centaurus" is a science fiction short story by Canadian-American writer A. E. van Vogt, first published in Astounding Science Fiction in January 1944.
 Writer and critic P. Schuyler Miller called it "unforgettable and unforgotten."

 The story involves the crew of a sleeper ship that arrives at Alpha Centauri after five centuries, only to find the planets there already settled by people who arrived in faster-than-light ships.
 The basic idea of technological progress rendering previous advances obsolete, has been explored in many works.

 Plot summary

 Pelham (Note: Pelham's first name is never mentioned.) invents Eternity, a drug that puts the body into a hibernation-like state that can last decades.
 Realizing that this makes interstellar space travel possible, his rich college friend Jim Renfrew builds an atomically powered spacecraft capable of missions lasting hundreds of years.
 To fill out the crew, they are joined by two of their other college friends, Ned Blake and Bill Endicott.
 The ship is launched some time in the 23rd century making for Alpha Centauri, a 500-year journey.

 The story is told through the perspective of Bill.
 He is the first to awaken, 53 years after launch.
 He learns that Pelham did not survive the initial dose of the drug, and is forced to dispose of the decayed body.
 He files a log report and sends a radio message back to Earth before taking another dose of the drug, enough to last 150 years.
 As he falls asleep he worries about Renfrew, who was a close friend of Pelham and of precarious mental state.

 He awakes and reads a log entry from Renfrew.
 It is entirely routine and does not mention Pelham.
 He then reads Blake's entry and finds a separate sheet explaining that he is also worrying about Renfrew.
 He tells Bill to destroy the sheet so that Renfrew will not see it.
 Bill then files his own routine reports and takes another 150 year dose.

 He awakes with alarm bells going off around the ship.
 Forced to listen to them while he slowly awakes from the effects of the drug, he finally looks in various viewers and finds a spaceship on fire.
 After searching for lifeboats with no result, he notices the hulk is slowing, and watches it as the fire fades away and the ship disappears into space.
 He takes his last dose, timed so he will awaken a few months from their destination.